 c) emotional and social independence and adaptability in the face of change

 3. To deliver a broad and balanced curriculum which is relevant to the pupils individual needs and focuses on developing independence and preparation towards adulthood.

 4. To establish the role of the school in the community in terms of mutual respect, understanding and co-operation.
 To develop realistic experiences for pupils within the community.
 These will be attained by:

 a) structured use of community facilities as a feature of curriculum activities

 b) participating in local community events and sharing resources

-c) informing and involving governors in all aspects of school life
+c) informing and involving governors and Trustees in all aspects of school life

 d) developing links with other agencies within the Authority to offer a cohesive service to pupils and parents

 5. To prepare pupils for the opportunities, responsibilities and experiences of adult life.